gyulanemeth/bluefox.email/posts/how-marketers-can-use-ai-powered-newsletters-to-turn-scattered-content-into-an-owned-audience.md

 TODO: Insert a meme here about how personalization is not just replacing the subscriber's first name in an email.

 Automated newsletters are not only useful for prospects.

-They can be even more powerful for existing customers because you already know something about how those customers behave.
+They can be even more powerful for existing customers, because you already know something about how those customers behave.

+And no, personalization is not about replacing the `#first_name#` merge tag.
+Not every subscriber cares about the same topics.

+A founder may care about growth.
+A marketer may care about campaign examples.
+A developer may care about APIs and technical updates.
+An existing customer may care about tutorials and product improvements.

-Instead of sending the same generic update to everyone, you can curate content based on what people are actually doing.
+So instead of sending the same generic update to everyone, you can curate content based on what people are actually doing.

 ![](./how-marketers-can-use-ai-powered-newsletters-to-turn-scattered-content-into-an-owned-audience/personalization-with-ai.png)

 For example, imagine a customer is actively building onboarding sequences.
 The system could automatically collect and recommend:

 * articles about onboarding best practices
 * case studies about activation and retention